 Should I Plead Guilty to DWI?

 Pleading guilty to DWI in Houston can result in severe, costly and long-term repercussions.
-A DWI conviction in Houston could mean a criminal record for life, lengthy suspension of one’s driver’s license and even incarceration.
+For example:

-Anyone arrested for DWI in Houston who is without an attorney is up against overwhelming odds even before going to trial.
-A mere refusal to take a breathalyzer test, for example, results in an automatic 180-day suspension of his or her driver’s license under the state’s Administrative License Revocation (ALR) law.
-The arrestee has to hire an attorney and request an ALR hearing within 15 days of the arrest to block the suspension.
+Anyone arrested for DWI in Houston without an attorney is up against overwhelming odds even before going to trial.
+For example, refusing to take a breathalyzer test will result in an automatic driver’s license suspension of 180 days under the state’s Administrative License Revocation (ALR) law.
+More so, the arrestee has to hire an attorney and request an ALR hearing within 15 days of the arrest to block this suspension.

 Moreover, officers frequently feel pressured to make DWI arrests due to unwritten quotas set by many police departments for DWI offenses.
 Official quotas for traffic offenses are prohibited by law so they are typically implied internally within a police department.
 Such implied quotas often lead to bad stops and bad arrests.
 Attorneys can uncover hidden quotas through the subpoena of internal memorandums or cross examination of law enforcement officers, and these can result in the dismissal of the charge or, at the very least, sway a jury to acquit.